TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 ## Part F. Record

-\*\***Take a video of your prototyped interaction.**\*\*
+\*\***Take a video of your prototyped interaction.**\*\* Video of the prototyped interaction can be viewed in the unlisted youtube video shown here: https://youtu.be/Hn79cg_osKs

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.